 Lockdown life continues for the foreseeable future, and we are all feeling the challenges of restricted living.
 As we have adapted and found ways to manage, how might our 9 million+ pet dogs in the UK be coping?
-Lintbells have teamed up with animal behaviourist and PhD researcher of clinical dog behaviour, Helena Hale, to discuss how owners can support their dogs’ behavioural and emotional needs in unusual times.
+YuMOVE have teamed up with animal behaviourist and PhD researcher of clinical dog behaviour, Helena Hale, to discuss how owners can support their dogs’ behavioural and emotional needs in unusual times.

 1. Keep a regular routine

 Dogs use information from their environment, including from our human behaviour, to predict what is going to happen next.
 Many dogs thrive on routine, especially in homes with regular patterns of activity.
-Change can be stressful, so if your daily life is now very different, consider ways that you can still fulfil your dog’s needs with few changes for them, whether that’s dinner time, play time, a time when they take themselves off to relax, going out for walkies or a quick comfort break, doing some training exercises, snuggling up for chill out time with you, or bed time.Top tip: keeping your dog’s daily routines similar to life before lockdown and meeting their needs at the times of day they are used to will not only support them now, but it will also help you and your dog make an easier transition when lockdown life ends.
+Change can be stressful, so if your daily life is again very different, consider ways that you can still fulfil your dog’s needs with few changes for them, whether that’s dinner time, play time, a time when they take themselves off to relax, going out for walkies or a quick comfort break, doing some training exercises, snuggling up for chill out time with you, or bed time.Top tip: keeping your dog’s daily routines similar to life before lockdown and meeting their needs at the times of day they are used to will not only support them now, but it will also help you and your dog make an easier transition when lockdown life ends.

 2. Take safe walks